RNTR/RenterApp/README.md

 ## Tests

-The RNTR backend was developed via a TDD workflow using Mocha and Chai.
+The RNTR backend was developed via TDD using Mocha and Chai.
 To run all unit and end-to-end API tests:
 - $ createdb RNTR_test
 - $ npm test